Set up of a Liaison office in France

 Why a Liaison Office

-Because It is an appropriate observation point that enables a foreign company to make its first contacts in France with the various partners (customers, suppliers, banks, investors, etc.), to collect information and provide information on behalf of the foreign company.
+Because It is an appropriate observation point that enables a foreign company to make its first contact in France with the various partners (customers, suppliers, banks, investors, etc.), to collect information and provide information on behalf of the foreign company.

 It is also the perfect organization to build brand awareness in France or prepare the steps to establish a solid and long term presence.

-The Liaison office or representation office presented below is the most basic way to start a Business in France.
-Since January 2023, a unique web portal centralized all proceedings and formalities for the set up of a liaison or representation office.
+The Liaison office or representation office presented below is the most basic way to start a business in France.
+Since January 2023, a unique web portal centralized all proceedings and formalities for the set-up of a liaison or representation office.